 Refund and return rate = Returns company accepted in a period / Total number of products sold in period x 100

-You can also track the return rate based on revenue:
+Return rate can also be based on revenue:

 Refund and return rate = Dollar value of all products returned in a period / Total dollar value of sales during period x 100

-In order to attract first-time buyers, it’s important to have fair return policies to provide shoppers with peace of mind if they don’t like the product they receive or if it doesn’t fit.
-However, you also don't want a high return rate because processing returns is expensive.
-Ecommerce stores average a 30% return rate while brick-and-mortar shops see less than 9%.
-You might analyze return rates for specific products to see whether some products are especially problematic.
-Be sure to have high-quality images and detailed product descriptions with specifications about all products on your website, so customers understand what they’re buying.
+In order to attract first-time buyers, it’s important to have fair and flexible return policies to provide shoppers with peace of mind.
+However, companies should also seek to minimize return rates because processing returns is expensive.
+Analyzing return rates for specific products can determine whether some products are especially problematic.
+Websites should always have high-quality images and detailed product descriptions with specifications about all products to ensure customers understand what they’re buying.

 Net Promoter Score (NPS)

-The Net Promoter Score measures how likely customers are to recommend your company to other people.
+NPS measures how likely customers are to recommend a company to other people.
 The average NPS varies significantly by industry.
-To get this score, companies send customers a survey asking them to rate the likelihood they would recommend the company on a scale of zero to ten, with ten being the highest likelihood.
+To get this score, companies send customers a survey asking them to rate the likelihood they would recommend the company on a scale of 0 to 10, with 10 being the highest likelihood.

-Those who rate a company a nine or ten are "promoters.
-Those who rate it at seven or eight are "passives."
-Those who give a rating of zero through six are "detractors."
-The resulting score can range from -100 to +100 based on the number of detractors; the average is +32.
-You can get helpful information by asking respondents to share the reason for their rating.
-Some experts suggest reaching out to detractors and passives to ask them how your company could improve.
+Those who rate a company a 9 or 10 are “promoters.
+Those who rate it at 7 or 8 are “passives.”
+Those who give a rating of 0 through 6 are “detractors.”
+The resulting score can range from -100 to +100 based on the number of detractors.
+These surveys can uncover further helpful information by asking respondents to share the reason for their rating.
+Some experts suggest reaching out to detractors and passives to ask them how a company could improve.

 Email Opt-in Rate

-Email opt-in rate is measured by tracking how many new website visitors opt-in to receive emails from your company.
-The industry average email opt-in rate is 3-5%.
-An email opt-in rate is a good barometer of how people feel about your company and how interested they are in it.
+Email opt-in rate is measured by tracking how many new website visitors opt-in to receive emails from a company.
+An email opt-in rate is a good barometer of how people feel about a company and how interested they are in it.

-Email marketing remains an effective way to drive revenue and attract new customers, so having people willing to receive emails from your company is important.
-You might improve the rate by prominently displaying the opt-in option on your site and offering something of value to your visitors who sign up for emails, like a discount on their first purchase.
+Email marketing remains an effective way to drive revenue and attract new customers, so a willing audience for marketing messages and emails is important.
+Rate improvement strategies include prominently displaying the opt-in option on your site and offering something of value to your visitors who sign up for emails, such as a discount on their first purchase.

 Ecommerce Funnel Metrics

-There are several metrics that help companies understand how they’re moving potential customers through the sales "funnel."
-The first stage of that funnel is a customer discovering the company, and later stages include acquisition, conversion and advocacy.
-Tracking and evaluating ecommerce funnel metrics can identify any issues that are leading prospects to exit the funnel before they complete a purchase.
+Several metrics can help companies understand how they’re moving potential customers through the sales funnel.
+The first stage of that funnel is a customer discovering the company, and later stages include acquisition, conversion, and advocacy.
+Tracking and evaluating ecommerce funnel metrics can identify any issues that prompt leading prospects to exit the funnel before they complete a purchase.

 Discovery Phase Ecommerce Metrics

-Use these metrics at each stage of the journey to track how potential customers find your website and better grasp how they move through the stages of the buyer’s journey.
+Use these metrics at each stage of the journey to track how potential customers find a website and better grasp movement through the stages of the buyer’s journey.

 Impressions

-Any time someone sees your brand, whether through an online ad or another piece of content, that’s an impression.
-An impression can happen through paid ads on third-party websites, Facebook ads, web search results and in a variety of other ways.
+Impressions are defined by any instance of a potential customer encountering a brand, whether through an online ad or another piece of content.
+An impression can happen through paid ads on third-party websites, Facebook ads, web search results, and in a variety of other ways.

-An online analytics tool will tell you how many impressions you receive collectively or for any specific piece of content.
+An online analytics tool can identify the number of impressions received collectively or for any specific piece of content.

 Reach

-Reach represents the total number of people who see an advertisement or other content from your company.
-Frequently, reach refers to paid advertising content, like a website or Facebook ad.
-The term also refers to your email subscribers.
+Reach represents the total number of people who see an advertisement or other content from a company.
+Frequently, reach refers to paid advertising content, such as a website or Facebook ad.
+The term also refers to a company’s email subscribers.

-Think of reach as the number of unique people who see your content, while an impression means that content was delivered to someone's feed.
-Use digital analytics to measure your content’s reach.
+Think of reach as the number of unique people who see a company’s content, while an impression means that content was delivered to someone’s feed.
+Use digital analytics to measure a content’s reach.

 Engagement

-Engagement represents the level of online interactions people have with your company.
-You might measure it through clicks on certain website pages, how long visitors remain on your website or clicks on paid ads on other sites.
+Engagement represents the level of online interactions people have with a company.
+Engagement measurements include a range of actions, including clicks on certain website pages, how long visitors remain on a website, or clicks on paid ads on other sites.

 Web analytics tools can measure each of these metrics.